UPnP history

 Microsoft UPnP software suffered from a few buffer overflows.
 Until 2006 these

 were the most widely known UPnP bugs.
-In 2006 at the SANE 2006 conference I
+In 2006 at the SANE 2006 conference in

-presented a paper about bugs in other UPnP devices, which are harder to fix and
+Delft, the Netherlands, I presented a paper about bugs in other UPnP devices,

 The main goal of UPnP is to make adding network devices and networked programs